Skip to main content

 If you’re wondering whether a platinum ring will scratch more easily than a gold ring or vice versa, it’s important to remember that all precious metals will scratch and wear similarly over time.
 However, the Mohs Scale, which is used to classify the hardness of minerals, does provide a bit more clarity into the minute differences.

-Platinum will typically rank at a 4 to 4.5 on the Mohs Scale, whereas a diamond has the highest grade of 10.
+Do platinum rings scratch?
+Yes—platinum ranks 4 to 4.5 on the Mohs Scale, meaning it will show scratches with wear, just like gold.
+A diamond, on the other hand, has the highest grade of 10.
 This means that it’s relatively soft, although pure gold is even softer—18k gold will rank around 2.8 and 14k gold will rank between 3.5 to 4.
 This is because 14k gold has a higher alloy metal composition, and the alloy metals used in solid gold rings tend to be harder.
 Interestingly, white gold engagement rings can be a little more resistant to scratching in the beginning, since its rhodium plating will rank at about a 6.

 Finish is a Factor…